Connect with others who understand.

 • Increased cholesterol

-Always monitor your side effects and long-term results while taking oral retinoids for HS, and follow up frequently with your doctor.
-Together, you can find ways to manage any potential symptoms you may experience.
+You may need to have periodic blood tests while taking oral retinoids.
+Always monitor your side effects while taking oral retinoids for HS, and follow up frequently with your doctor.
+Together, you can work to manage side effects and find the most effective treatment for your HS.

 Talk With Others Who Understand

-On myHSteam, more than 42,000 members from around the world come together to ask questions, offer support and advice, and share their stories with others who understand life with hidradenitis suppurativa.
+On myHSteam, members come together to ask questions, offer support and advice, and share their stories with others who understand life with hidradenitis suppurativa.

 Are you taking oral retinoids to treat your HS?
 Have you tried multiple HS treatments and found one to be more effective for your specific symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.